SahooBishwajeet/SudoGS/README.md

 A Sudoku Generator &amp; Solver In C++

 ============================TO DO============================

-- TUI For User
+- [X] Implement TUI & CLI For User-Interaction
-- CLI For Shortcuts & Usage
+- [ ] Use ANSII Escapes or Notcurses
-- Better Generation & Solving Algorithm
+- [ ] Better Generation & Solving Algorithm

 =============================================================